About Rehabs.com

 Our Commitment to Ethics

 We commit to high ethical standards, in the interest of being as helpful as possible to those seeking treatment.
-Above all, we strive to make our site as transparent as possible: we distinguish ads from content and disclose AAC’s relationship with this website and helpline.
+Above all, we strive to make our site as transparent as possible: we distinguish ads from content.
 We take steps to ensure our advertisers are licensed providers, similar to the criteria used by the federally run Substance Abuse and Mental Health Services Administration (SAMHSA) provider directory at SAMHSA.gov.

 Additionally, Rehabs.com commit ourselves to fairness and editorial independence.
 Our content is unbiased with respect to objective facility data, and we invite third parties to submit reviews and ratings of their treatment experiences.
 Rehabs.com does not take a stance on treatment methodologies, programs, or paths to recovery, and rather publishes content impartially to allow our site visitors to make informed decisions about their treatment.